defiprime/defiprime1/collections/_posts/2020-08-10-Uniswap-explained.md

 -  **Q: Why does my transaction cost X?**

 **A**: Every Ethereum transaction needs a payment of ether (ETH), called “gas” or a “gas payment,” to be completed.
 Ethereum gas prices fluctuate daily in line with demand.
 If many folks are trying to use Ethereum all at once, then gas prices will be higher.
 If activity is low, then gas prices will be lower.
 Your Uniswap transaction cost is the sum in ETH it takes to process your trade or liquidity provision/removal.
 For up to date stats on current Ethereum gas prices, check out [ethgasstation.info](https://ethgasstation.info/) or [etherscan.io/chart/gasprice](https://etherscan.io/chart/gasprice).

+### Conclusion

+Uniswap is going places, and the project’s stats are the proof.
+On August 10th, 2020, Uniswap powered ~$250 million in daily trading volume, making it the protocol to beat in Ethereum’s blooming DEX scene right now.

+If the project can go this far this fast, then the sky’s the limit for its future.
+Uniswap’s great trading UI and cryptonative earning opportunities combined with protocol’s proven track record make it one of the cryptoeconomy’s brightest gems to date.
+As such, it’s well poised to be a dominant project for years to come.